 The corner of his mouth twitched upward, and he ran his hand down my hair to cup my cheek.
 “Never.”

 The moment was short-lived.
 His eyes darted upward through the passenger side window behind me toward the airport shuttle.
 “Ah crap,” he muttered, and I heard the screech of the train coming to a stop.

 “It’s only a five-minute wait,” I assured him.
 “We’ll get the next one.
 We’ve got plenty of time before the flight.”

 We’d be flying first on the 6:40AM flight to L.A., and from there, we’d have to endure a four-hour layover to then catch the 12:40PM flight to Bora Bora.

-We worked our way through security in record time and arrived at our gate to find only ten other people there.
+Working our way through security in record time, we arrived at our gate to find only ten other people there.

-It was rare that we were this early for a flight.
+It was rare for us to be this early for a flight.
 Chris was always a last-minute person, and as a result, we had missed two flights during our relationship.
-I had insisted we leave earlier because of the snow.
+Because of the snow, I’d insisted we leave earlier.